-1. A reportable occurrence in a clinical setting involving a student and a patient is defined as a situation that resulted in, or had the potential to result in, a threat to the patient's health and well-being.
+- 1. A reportable occurrence in a clinical setting involving a student and a patient is defined as a situation that resulted in, or had the potential to result in, a threat to the patient's health and well-being.
 Examples of such threats include, but are not limited to:

 - a.
 Death

 - b.
 Injury

 - c.
 Loss

 - d.
-Abuse/maltreatment (physical, sexual, and/or emotional).
+Abuse/maltreatment (physical, sexual, and/or emotional)

 - e.
 Neglect

 - f.
 Contamination

 - g.
 Medication error

 - h.
-Misappropriation of property.
+Misappropriation of property

-2. The student is required to report all such incidents to their clinical instructor as close to the event occurring as possible.
+- 2. The student is required to report all such incidents to their clinical instructor as close to the event occurring as possible.

-3. The student, in collaboration with the instructor, shall complete the required documentation at the clinical facility.
+- 3. The student, in collaboration with the instructor, shall complete the required documentation at the clinical facility.

 - a.
-Future meetings to debrief the event may be required by the facility. i.These meetings may be required to occur during times other than designated clinical hours. - 4.
-If the violation is egregious, the student is to be sent home.a.
+Future meetings to debrief the event may be required by the facility.

+b.
+These meetings may be required to occur during times other than designated clinical hours.

+4. If the violation is egregious, the student is to be sent home.

+a.
 The instructor will contact the student after investigation has been conducted at the facility.

+II.Procedure: